nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Current Workaround**: Users can manually select a new candidate (if available) or restart the app to refresh the **Overview Panel**.

-**Future Development**: Since implementing this change would require code modifications not feasible in version 1.6, this feature could be considered for future updates.
+**Future Development**: Since implementing this change would require code modifications that are not feasible in version 1.6, this feature could be considered for future updates.

 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).